MrChausson/Mandraker-indie-studio-2022/README.md

 ## On Linux
 --------
 ### Build
-Run this command at the root of the project:
+Run these command at the root of the project:
 ```
 cmake .
 make